 SpaceCRAFT is a project of the Space Skills Alliance.
-We provide data, analysis, and expert advice on space skills, training, and recruitment.
+We provide data, tool, and advice to tackle the space skills gap.

 The space industry needs a wide range of skills from a wide range of people.
 SpaceCRAFT is designed to help make sense of them, support the process of recruitment, and facilitate upskilling and reskilling.

 It provides a common vocabulary for alignment between education providers, employers, and employees, and a common frame of reference against which we can measure supply and demand for competencies, helping:

 - students, job seekers, and workers to understand what competencies are needed in space and decide what to study and where to work